Shippable/docs/sources/platform/resources-overview.md

 | Further Reading needs thinking|  Open |

 # Resources
 Resources are the basic building blocks of your pipelines.
-They are inputs for and sometimes outputs from the executable units of your pipeline, aka [Jobs](/platform/jobs-overview/).
+They typically contain information needed for [Jobs](/platform/jobs-overview/) to execute and sometimes they also are used to store information produced in a Job.

 A key characteristic of resources is that they can be versioned and are immutable.
 A specific version of a resource is idempotent. i.e. it returns the same result every single time it is fetched.
 For e.g., git commit sha is always idempotent.

+They are predominantly used for the following reasons

+* Provide 3rd party secrets to the Job Runtime so that environment is configured with the right level of access rights to connect to external services.
+E.g. integration, cliConfig etc.
+* Supply information to set the context for the Jobs to execute.
+E.g. params, version etc.
+* A trigger to changes to the repo on the source control system.
+E.g. gitRepo, ciRepo, syncRepo
+* A trigger to execute a Job.
+E.g. time etc.
+* Act as an entitry to store stateful information produced during the execution of a Job.
+E.g. state, any resource to store key-value info

 ## Definition
 Resources can be defined using declarative `YML` based code snippets as below